tomcarver/Minx/README.md

     # 2) an indented block after "=" or ":"

     another_person =
         firstName
         surname

     me_again =
         firstName = "Tom"
         surname = "Carver"

     # 3) or a source-file like this one!
 To this point, a scope of type
     # {me, person, me_again, another_person} has been declared.

     # The "type" of a scope is also a scope (person and another_person are valid
     # types for both me_again and me).
 In fact any scope can be used as a type,
     # with any values being used as defaults.
-The "as" keyword can be used
+The "as" keyword allows you to
+    # define a new expression chained to the preceding scope (hiding any names
-    # for compile-time casts (it hides any names not specified), or for
+    # not specified), which can be used for prototypical inheritance - and it's
-    # prototypical inheritance - and it's also just sugar for function
+    # also just sugar for function application.
-    # application.
-Scopes can be combined.

     a_to_e = {a = 1, b = 2, f = 4} as {a,b, c = 3, d = 4, e = 5}
     a_and_e = a_to_e as {a,e}

+    # note the first value for b is "hidden":
+    a_b_c = {a = 1, b = 4} as {a, b =2, c = 3}

     # Declarations can specify types, but most of the time it shouldn't be
     # necessary - the compiler should just work it out.

-    myBrother_again person = {firstName string= "Hywel"} as me
+    me_once_more person =
+        firstName String = "Tom"
+        surname String = "Carver"

+    # Names bind "greedily" - as early as possible according to their context.
+    # The easiest way to demonstrate this is with code: in the following
+    # snippet, "bound_value" takes the value 1; the other values for the name "order" would normally bind in the order they are numbered.

+    order = 5
+    scope =
+        order = 4
+        scope = ({order = 2} as {order = 1, bound_value = order}) {order=3}

     # Case / Union data types
     #----------------------------------------------
     # All other values are "atoms" - e.g. the strings we saw above.
+    # The names of these types (e.g. "Int", "Symbol", "String") are also atoms.
     # "Symbols" are used to specify semantic data:

     reasonForFailure = `file_not_found